mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 ###About Guest Images

-- Processor features: use `-cpu host` with qemu to pass all host processor features to quest (don't use if need to have portable image).
+- Processor features: use `-cpu host` with qemu to pass all host processor features to guest (don't use if need to have portable image).
 - Use virtio for networking if available (rtl8139 and e1000 have better guest support but virtio has better performance)